dianagudu/motley_cue/_sources/usage.rst.txt

 .. code-block:: bash

   oidc-token egi

+There are `oidc-agent gitbook pages <https://indigo-dc.gitbook.io/oidc-agent/user/oidc-gen/provider>` that provide detailed information for creating account configurations with many other OPs.

 If you have another way to retrieve OIDC access tokens, don't worry.
 You can pass the token directly.